APZH/tp/docs/UserGuide.md

 **The purpose of this User Guide is to:**
 - Introduce you to SchedUrMods features.
-- Provide you with instructions on how to use to SchedUrMods.
+- Provide you with instructions on how to use SchedUrMods.
 - Provide troubleshooting for issues you may face when using SchedUrMods.

 <div style="page-break-after: always;"></div>